iamNeverwell/Argentina-Fuel-Prices-Project/README.md

 So I tried Microsoft Azure.
 It's deploying right now.
 Comparing to all other options above that I was able to create an account, Microsoft Azure seemed to be the most intuitive and easy to navigate...so far.

 Tomorrow or whenever I have more free time, I will continue where I left off.
 If that fails, I will resort to looking and following some youtube tutorial...

+### January 29, 2023 (afternoon)

+Well, Azure did not work out for the free trial version.
+I had to go with the pay-as-you-go if I wanted to continue...nope.

+Let's go back to Oracle and...it's still locked out.